awslabs/aws-service-catalog-factory/docs/source/factory/getting_up_and_running.rst

         https://git-codecommit.eu-west-1.amazonaws.com/v1/repos/ServiceCatalogFactory

-Please note ```git clone``` command above includes an AWS Region in it.
-You may need to change this or you can use the command the bootstrap command prints to the terminal upon completion for the correct command.
+If you would like to get started with a sample setup you can use the seed command.
 The seed command takes two parameters.
 The first is the name of the example file you would like to use.
 At the moment here is only a _simple_ option.
 You can also specify a simple github see using:

 .. code-block:: bash